 Summary – Is Metal More Sustainable Than Plastic?

-It also depends on the item or product in question, the company that makes it, and other factors.
+It also depends on the item or product in question, how it’s made, and other factors/variables.

 But, some general sustainability considerations might be:

 Both metal and plastic are mined from non renewable resources, but, common metals tend to be fairly abundant.

 On the other hand, some may question whether we will run out of fossil fuels like oil or natural gas (used as a feedstock for plastic) anytime soon.

 What this means is that metals that use recycled material can contribute to a more circular economy – for example, some reports indicate that 75% of all aluminum ever produced is still in productive use